dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - **Microsoft build** – The current build methodology used to assemble the final product that Microsoft ships binaries from.
 - **SDK branch** – A git branch related to a specific SDK band, e.g. `release/8.0.1xx`.
 - **Non-SDK branch** – A git branch common for all associated SDK bands, e.g. `release/8.0`.
-- **Intermediate packages** – Packaged build products of each of the individual repositories either built in their individual repo source-build or during the build of each individual repository component within the full VMR build.
+- **Build output packages** – Packaged build products of each of the individual repositories either built in their individual repo source-build or during the build of each individual repository component within the full VMR build.
 These are used during package flow between the VMR and the individual repositories, and in the VMR build itself.
 - **Maestro** - a service used by the .NET team to manage dependency flow between repositories.

 ## SDK bands